Vaccination: Monitoring

-The administration protocols, efficacy, and adverse events of vaccines are monitored by organizations of the US federal government, including the CDC and FDA, and independent agencies are constantly re-evaluating vaccine practices.
+The administration protocols, efficacy, and adverse events of vaccines are monitored by organizations of the US federal government, including the Centers for Disease Control and Prevention and the Food and Drug Administration.
+Independent agencies are constantly re-evaluating vaccine practices.
 As with all medications, vaccine use is determined by public health research, surveillance, and reporting to governments and the public.

+Environmental effects

+Vaccination from COVID-19, as a large scale industrial process, have significant environmental effects, including creation of hazardous waste, CO2 emission during the manufacture and storage of vaccines.
+Biodegradable materials and development of green technologies for waste management is suggested to mitigate it.
+Vaccination require single use personal protective equipment (PPE) like masks, kits, gloves wgich are thrown away after use, and the vaccination from the virus increased the amount of this waste.
+Ocean Asia, reported presence of 1.56 billion surgical masks in an ocean in Hong Kong, which would take 450 years to degrade.
+Such waste release dioxins, vinyl chloride.
+Contaminated PPE have the ability to sustain the SARS-COV-2 up to 21 days in the soil.
+The impact on climate due to refrigeration of COVID-19 vaccines vary between different types of vaccines - cold storage of Pfizer vaccines generated 35-times more CO2 emission than AstraZeneca, Janseen/Ad26.COV2, and Corona Vac.
+One study estimated the energy required for produce 15.6 billion vaccines as ~10.8 billion kWh resulting in the emissions of ~5.13 million tons in CO2eq.

 Usage

+Vaccination has saved 154 million lives, 95% of whom are children younger than five years of age.

 The World Health Organization (WHO) has estimated that vaccination prevents 3.5–5 million deaths per year, and up to 1.5 million children die each year due to diseases that could have been prevented by vaccination.
 They estimate that 29% of deaths of children under five-years-old in 2013 were vaccine preventable.
 In other developing parts of the world, they are faced with the challenge of having a decreased availability of resources and vaccinations.
 Countries such as those in Sub-Saharan Africa cannot afford to provide the full range of childhood vaccinations.

+In 2024, a WHO/UNICEF report found "the number of children who received three doses of the vaccine against diphtheria, tetanus and pertussis (DTP) in 2023 – a key marker for global immunization coverage – stalled at 84% (108 million).
+However, the number of children who did not receive a single dose of the vaccine increased from 13.9 million in 2022 to 14.5 million in 2023.
+More than half of unvaccinated children live in the 31 countries with fragile, conflict-affected and vulnerable settings."